---

 Internal Rate of Return (IRR) calculates the annualized growth rate of investments, factoring in the timing of cash flows.
 While IRR is a powerful benchmark for comparing fund performance, its complexity can sometimes lead to manipulation.
 For instance, funds with early distributions may appear to outperform others, even if their overall returns are lower.
 This makes IRR a valuable but potentially misleading metric when used in isolation.

 Multiple on Invested Capital (MOIC) is similar to TVPI but uses the initial investment as the denominator.
 This metric is particularly insightful during early-stage evaluations, as it highlights the multiple of capital generated without considering the timing of cash flows.
 Over time, MOIC and TVPI tend to converge as funds mature, offering complementary perspectives on performance.
-To better understand how MOIC relates to other metrics like ROIC and TVPI, you can draw a parallel using Finance Stu.

-Key Differences and Practical Applications
+### Key Differences Between TVPI, IRR, and MOIC and Their Practical Applications

 While TVPI provides a broad view of fund value, IRR focuses on growth rates, and MOIC emphasizes capital multiples.
 Investors should use these metrics in combination to avoid pitfalls in interpretation.
 For example, relying solely on IRR might overlook the total value generated, while focusing exclusively on MOIC could ignore the timing of returns.